stanfordnlp/CoreNLP/_pages/cmdline.md

 ## Quick start

-Note: Stanford CoreNLP 3.9.1 requires Java 8, but works with Java 9/10 as well.
-If using Java 9/10, you need to add this Java flag to avoid errors (CoreNLP uses the JAXB module that was deleted from the default libraries for Java 9+):
+Note: Stanford CoreNLP v.3.5+ requires Java 8, but works with Java 9/10/11 as well.
+If using Java 9/10/11, you need to add this Java flag to avoid errors (a CoreNLP library dependency uses the JAXB module that was deleted from the default libraries for Java 9+):

 ```
 --add-modules java.se.ee